In conversation with: Deanna Nelson-Mckie.

 Deanna’s practice is based on research, materiality and design.
 Her exploration of her Jamaican heritage, and her documentation of black Caribbean, and African identities makes room for her to cultivate stories, that connect past and present.
 Deanna’s designs and artefacts translate historical narratives, ancient past, and communicates different visions of blackness.

-(Desktop: Hover on images with transcriptions to listen / Mobile & Tablet: Click on images with transcriptions to listen)
+Desktop: Hover on images to listen / Mobile & Tablet: Click on images to listen.

 Beverly Buchanan, Untitled (Double Portrait of Artist with Frustula Sculpture).
 Black-and-white photograph with original paint marks.
 Brooklyn Musem.